abdelrahman-emam/ETL-ML-Pipelines/README.md

 ## Running the tests

-If all the libraries are installed correctly open terminal (ctrl + alt + t) or any Python editor of your choice in case you used terminal type <code>python3</code>
+If all the libraries are installed correctly open terminal (ctrl + alt + t) or any Python editor of your choice, in case you used terminal type <code>python3</code>
 then type:

 <code>import numpy</code>